A broadband hyperspectral image sensor with high spatio-temporal resolution: Introduction

-As advanced by the compressive sensing theory and computational photography technique in the last decade \cite{pian2017compressive}, there develops a series of computational snapshot hyperspectral imaging techniques such as computed-tomography imaging system (CTIS) \cite{descour1995computed}, coded aperture snapshot spectral imagers (CASSI) \cite{wagadarikar2008single} and prism-mask multispectral video imaging system (PMVIS) \cite{cao2011prism}.
-The underlying foundation of such techniques lies in the intrinsic statistic that hyperspectral images exhibit strong redundancy and sparsity in different signal dimensions.
-The uniform working principle of these systems is first encoding multi-dimensional information into single-shot measurements, and then decoding the data cube via compressive sensing or deep learning algorithms.
-Although these systems effectively improve temporal resolution, they still require individual optical elements for explicit light modulation that takes a heavy load for lightweight integration \cite{arguello2014colored}.
+The most severe challenge to realizing hyperspectral imaging is how to efficiently acquire the dense spatial-spectral data cubes.
+Most of the existing hyperspectral imaging systems employ individual optical elements (like prism, grating, or spectral filters) and mechanical components to scan hyperspectral cubes in the spatial or spectral dimension\upcite{green1998imaging}.
+However, these systems typically suffer from drawbacks such as large size, heavy weight, high cost, and time-consuming operation, which limit their widespread application.
+As advanced by the compressive sensing theory and computational photography technique\upcite{pian2017compressive}, various computational snapshot hyperspectral imaging techniques have been developed such as computed-tomography imaging system (CTIS)\upcite{descour1995computed} and coded aperture snapshot spectral imaging (CASSI)\upcite{wagadarikar2008single}, which encode multi-dimensional hyperspectral information into single-shot measurements, and then decode the data cube via compressive sensing or deep learning algorithms.
+Although these systems effectively improve temporal resolution, they still require individual optical elements for explicit light modulation that takes a heavy load for lightweight integration\upcite{arguello2014colored}.